nickbrandt/GitLab/doc/install/azure/index.md

    # nginx['ssl_certificate_key'] = "/etc/gitlab/ssl/server.key"
    ```

 1. Reconfigure GitLab for the changes to take effect.
-You need to run the
+Run the
    following command every time you make changes to `/etc/gitlab/gitlab.rb`:

    ```shell
    sudo gitlab-ctl reconfigure
    ```

-You can now visit GitLab with your browser at the external URL you defined.
+You can now visit GitLab with your browser at the new external URL.

 ### Visit GitLab for the first time

 Use the domain name you set up earlier to visit your new GitLab instance
 in your browser.
 In this example, it's `https://gitlab-prod.eastus.cloudapp.azure.com`.

-The first thing you see is the sign-in page.
+The first thing you'll see is the sign-in page.
 GitLab creates an admin user by default.
 The credentials are:

    - Username: `root`
    - Password: the password is automatically created, and there are [two ways to